-Second, given this assessment of each party's stakes, what are the identifiable goals of the US, the potential adversary, and relevant US allies?
+adversary, and relevant US allies?
 What might their perceptions be of other's goals?66 What political or military objectives do they hold (both near-term and long-term) that would support the realization of these goals?
 Are there existing goals that may compete with managing escalation?
-It is to understand what an opponent might be expecting necessary to separate out and from the US and an ally/partner, identify where certain national or as they may have already strategic objectives may force the factored that into their acceptance of tradeoffs between decision-making... these and avoiding significant escalation.67 It is also important that, before proceeding with the rest of this process, these specific goals be known for the US to avoid giving into the temptation to act first and understand the why behind the action later.
+It is opponent might be expecting necessary to separate out and from the US and an ally/partner, identify where certain national or strategic objectives may force the acceptance of tradeoffs between these and avoiding significant escalation.67 It is also important that, before proceeding with the rest of this process, these specific goals be known for the understand the why behind the action later.